 When an appeal request is submitted, the charged student is typically not afforded a meeting with the person resolving the appeal request.
 Regardless of the outcome of the appeal request, the charged student is notified in writing of the appeal outcome.
 Appeal outcome decisions are final decisions in the disciplinary process; additional appeal is not available through the Honor and Student Conduct Codes and Regulations.

 Appeal Request of Administrative Handling Decisions

-An appeal request concerning charges and/or sanctions stemming from B-level violations resolved administratively without a hearing may be made by a charged student on the ground of incorrect determination of responsibility and/or on the ground of sanction(s) disproportionate to the severity of the violation.
-An appeal request of an administrative handling must be made in writing by the specified deadline to the representative of the Office of the Dean of Students who issued the charges and sanctions.
+An appeal request concerning charges and/or sanctions stemming from B-level violations of the Honor and Student Conduct Codes resolved administratively without a hearing may be made by a charged student on the ground of incorrect determination of responsibility and/or on the ground of sanction(s) disproportionate to the severity of the violation.
+An appeal request of an administrative handling must be made in writing by the specified deadline to the representative of the Office of the Dean of Students identified in the written notice of disciplinary charges and sanctions.

 Appeal Request of Judicial Board Hearing Decisions

-An appeal request concerning the outcome of a judicial board hearing may be made by a charged student on one or more of the following grounds:
+An appeal request concerning the outcome of a judicial board hearing held to resolve charges of alleged violation of the Honor and Student Conduct Codes may be made by a charged student on one or more of the following grounds:

 - new information not available at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;